AbolfazlMarzban/AbolfazlMarzban.github.io/_posts/2025-12-23-Data-Security-Best-Practices-in-Microsoft-365.md

   Using Purview and Defender Effectively"
 ---

+# Data Security Best Practices in Microsoft 365: Ultimate Guide to Using Purview and Defender Effectively

+Comprehensive Strategies for Organizations

-# Introduction: Why Data Security Matters in Microsoft 365
+## Introduction: Why Data Security Matters in Microsoft 365

 Most organizations using Microsoft 365 assume their data is secure by default.\